 Please let us know how you make this recipe.
 Comment in the comment section and rate this recipe.
 How did it go for you?
 What did you do with it?

-Yield: This cookie recipe makes about 50 cookies.
-UNLESS you add the chocolate chips.
-Then add another dozen cookies to the count.
+Yield: This cookie recipe makes about 50 cookies unless you add baking chips.
+If you do, add another dozen cookies to the count.
 If you don’t need that many you can divide the recipe in half.

 Stored in an airtight jar these cookies will stay fresh several days to up to a week.

-- Place your extra COOLED and set cookies into a heavy duty freezer ziplock bag.
+- Allow you cookies to fully cool and gently place them into a heavy duty freezer ziplock bag.